What is Colposcopy?

 - Tell your gynecologist if you have been recently treated for a vaginal, cervical, or pelvic infection.

 - A colposcopy procedure usually takes 10 to 20 minutes.
-It’s primarily an observational test that allows your colposcopy NYC gynecologist to visually examine your reproductive organs.
+It’s primarily an observational test that allows your colposcopy gynecologist to visually examine your reproductive organs.
 He only needs to do a colposcopy biopsy procedure if he finds something unusual.